siman/legs/README.md

 Legs.io
 ====

-scraping and job orchestration library
+Scraping and job orchestration library.

 [![Build Status](https://travis-ci.org/uniformlyrandom/legs.png)](https://travis-ci.org/uniformlyrandom/legs)

 ### Project goal

-Eliminate the cruft, boiler plate and minimize time needed to write a scraper.
+Eliminate the cruft, boilerplate and minimize time needed to write a scraper.
 Ideally only the business logic (moving parts) need to be written, all supporting machinery needs to be already in place and provide simple intuitive APIs

 ### Installation